 In this seminal period of constant research & development, a core body of 'embodiment practices' emerged that appeared to significantly help people quickly open up to and consolidate new pathways of feeling states and behaviors.

 UZAZU ‘Officially’ becomes an Embodiment Method

-During it’s initial research and experimentation phase, ‘UZAZU’ was developed by Dylan within the dance & music world and was primarily funded by research grants from Dutch cultural institutes.
+2007 - 2012.
+During its initial research and experimentation phase, ‘UZAZU’ was developed by Dylan within the dance & music world and was primarily funded by research grants from Dutch cultural institutes.
 But the locus of this activity gradually shifted from 'the arts world' to the world of Personal Development and 'the embodiment scene'.

 The first formal presentation of UZAZU outside of the arts world was in 2008, in The United States, together with key collaborator Peter Merry (who, at the time, was Director of the Center for Human Emergence in The Hague) at the Integral Theory Conference in JFK University.
 Following a well-received presentation of the research and a short workshop, invitations to teach workshops started coming in from various human development organizations around the world.